Lunch: North America

 In the United States and Canada, lunch is usually a moderately sized meal generally eaten between 11 and 1.
-During the work week, North Americans generally eat a quick lunch that often includes some type of sandwich, soup, or leftovers from the previous night's dinner (e.g., rice or pasta).
-Children often bring packed lunches to school, which might consist of a sandwich such as bologna (or other cold cut) and cheese, tuna, chicken, or peanut butter and jelly, as well as in Canada, savoury pie, as well as some fruit, chips, dessert and a drink such as juice, milk, or water.
+During the work week, North Americans generally eat a quick lunch that includes some type of sandwich, soup, or leftovers from the previous night's dinner (e.g., rice or pasta).
+Children often bring packed lunches to school, which might consist of a sandwich such as bologna (or other cold cut) and cheese, tuna, chicken, or peanut butter and jelly, as well as in Canada, savoury pie, along with some fruit, chips, dessert and a drink such as juice, milk, or water.
 They may also buy meals as provided by their school.
 Adults may leave work to go out for a quick lunch, which might include some type of hot or cold sandwich such as a hamburger or "sub" sandwich.
 Salads and soups are also common, as well as a soup and sandwich, tacos, burritos, sushi, bento boxes, and pizza.
 Lunch may be consumed at various types of restaurants, such as formal, fast casual and fast food restaurants.
 Canadians and Americans generally do not go home for lunch, and lunch rarely lasts more than an hour except for business lunches, which may last longer.
-In the United States the three-martini lunch – so called because the meal extends to the amount of time it takes to drink three martinis – has been making a comeback since 2010.
-In the United States, businesses can deduct 80% of the cost of these lunches.
+In the United States, the three-martini lunch – so called because the meal extends to the amount of time it takes to drink three martinis – has been making a comeback since 2010.
+In the United States, businesses could deduct 80% of the cost of these extended lunches until the Tax Cuts and Jobs Act of 2017.
 Children generally are given a break in the middle of the school day to eat lunch.
 Public schools often have a cafeteria where children can buy lunch or eat a packed lunch.
 Boarding schools and private schools, including universities, often have a cafeteria where lunch is served.

-In Mexico, lunch (almuerzo) is usually the main meal of the day and normally takes place between 2:00 pm and 4:00 pm.
+In Mexico, lunch (comida) is usually the main meal of the day and normally takes place between 2:00 pm and 4:00 pm.
 It usually includes three or four courses: the first is an entrée of rice, noodles or pasta, but also may include a soup or salad.
 The second consists of a main dish, called a guisado, served with one or two side dishes such as refried beans, cooked vegetables, rice or salad.
 The main dish is accompanied by tortillas or a bread called bolillo.
 The third course is a combination of a traditional dessert or sweet, café de olla, and a digestif.
 During the meal, it is usual to drink aguas frescas, although soft drinks have gained ground in recent years.